miguelestradam3/insurance_charge_prediction/README.md

-# Personality prediction
+# Avocados ripeness prediction

-### Predict a disease with medical data
+### Prediction based on historical data

-Predict personality with information obtained from Kaggle, project done by me.
+Predict the state of a fruit with information obtained from Kaggle, project done by me.